NeptuneHub/k3s-supreme-waffle/README.md

 Option configuration are
 * **/postgresql** - Is a working in progress (still not completed) to deploy wikijs on top of Postgresql instead of MariaDB.
 * **/velero** - Is an application useful for schedule backup of the entire cluster on an external Bucket (AWS S3 or even a minio local server)
 * **/minio** - Is an application useful to create your own bucket on your local machine.
-Useful for development.
+Useful for development
+* **/cert-manager** - In an application used to manager your TLS certificate.
+Useful for application that need encryption like nextcloud
+* **/nextcloud** - Is an application that can be used to storage file

 Some Kubernetes useful commands:
 * **Change the replica number of an already existing deployment**